 One of the most typical things to eat in winter in Catalonia is the calçot.
 Calçot is basically an onion that farmers partly bury until it becomes long – a really long onion!
 A calçotada is a barbecue of onions.
 It may sound strange, but you can only understand the Catalan society if you participate in a calçotada.
 Autumn is the season of mushrooms and many Catalan dishes are based on this delicious ingredient.
 For the sweet lover, turrons and churros with chocolate are very popular desserts and old-time classics.

 Sales – shopping

 The city offers a perfect blend of major international brands, local designers and up-and-coming trendsetters.
 Shopping is endless in Barcelona.
 January 7th marks the beginning of the sales period in Spain.

 Day Trips to the countryside

 Our favorite thing about autumn and winter are the colors of nature.
 The natural landscape of the Catalan region is mind-blowing with many National Natural Parks within an hour driving distance from Barcelona.
 Collserola Mountain, Pla de Bages, Montserrat Mountain, Penedés, Alella are just a few locations that offer spectacular mountain and sea views, merged into beautiful natural surroundings.
 With their own microclimate these locations produce some of the best wines in Spain.
-A private tour with a local expert is the best option, if you´re looking for a city break.
+Just like during the rest of the year, a private tour with a local expert is a must-do also if you visit Barcelona in winter.

-Have you ever visited Barcelona in winter?
+Did you ever visit Barcelona in winter?
 Let us know if you´re familiar with any of these traditions and events.
 We’ll be happy to add your suggestions!